Coupling Designs for Randomized Experiments with Complex Treatments: Coupling Designs

-The first step of matching is common to all stratified designs, while the second and third steps are unique to the coupling designs we introduce in this paper.
-Our theory is largely agnostic about the specific details of the matching algorithm.
-The ultimate aim is to find homogeneous groups of units with similar response functions $\yi(\cdot)$.
+The first matching step is common to all stratified designs, while the second and third steps are unique to the coupling designs we introduce in this paper.
+One strength of our design-based theory is to remain largely agnostic about the specific details of the matching algorithm.
+The efficiency gain from coupling designs will be larger to the extent that we are able to match groups of units with very similar response functions $\yi(\cdot)$.
 One possible proxy for this objective is to minimize a covariate discrepancy:

 There are several algorithms for this problem \citep{Greevy2004Optimal,bai2021inference,cytrynbaum2023}.
 Due to the curse of dimensionality in matching, this should be done using a small set of covariates expected to be highly predictive for endline outcomes $\yi$.